 1. Water vapor IS a bigger source of greenhouse warming than CO2 (although not vastly so).
 But water vapor is not the initiating cause for the rapid warming seen in the past ~60 years.
 The reasons are many...
 First, CO2 absorption lines are saturated only in the central core wavelength, adding more CO2 adds opacity in the wings (wavelengths slightly different than the theoretical wavelength of maximum absorption) of the absorption lines and traps additional heat.
 Also, because of the saturated line core, detailed calculations show that heat trapped only rises as the logarithm of CO2 rise (not linearly), in agreement with observations. - More important, there is always a height in the atmosphere above which the absolute density of CO2 is low enough that the absorption lines are not saturated.
 As CO2 levels continue to rise, the mean altitude where the bulk of the re-absorption of outgoing IR radiation happens will slowly rise higher (but still far below the stratosphere) - it certainly does not mean that heat trapped is constant with CO2 concentration.
 The saturated CO2 lines argument is just naive and false.
 If you'd like a little more detail, this link describes the situation well, even for the spectroscopically challenged.
 Here's another explanation of how bogus this argument is.
 The increased warming due to CO2 is amplified by the resulting higher water vapor in the atmosphere and its greenhouse effect, by roughly an equal amount, so the net effect of CO2 greenhouse warming is doubled by adding in the increased water vapor.
 In absolute terms, existing water vapor contributes 2.3 times more heating than does existing CO2 (Keihl 1997)

 2. The water cycle is rapid.
-Water is evaporated from the surface, and precipitates back down to the ground with a time scale very short compared to CO2, which cannot liquify out of the atmosphere.
+Water is evaporated from the surface, and precipitates back down to the ground with a time scale very short , while CO2 cannot liquify out of the atmosphere and cycles through the Earth system on time scales of millenia to millions of years.
 This means that water vapor in the atmosphere is very close to equilibrium.
 We cannot FORCE more water into the atmosphere because, other things being equal, it will just condense and rain right back out of the atmosphere very quickly.
 However, when we burn coal and oil which has been buried underground and taken millions of years to accumulate, and we do it at a rate which will exhaust it in just a few hundred years, the Earth and oceans cannot absorb the resulting CO2 fast enough to take it back out of the atmosphere.
 This is why CO2 levels are rising so rapidly while water vapor levels are not - water vapor remains in approximate equilibrium because it can liquify and fall immediately out of the atmosphere as rain - CO2 cannot.
 Now however, if you warm the air, you raise the ability of air to hold water vapor, and not by just a little - but by a lot.
-Warm air by only 1 degree C and you raise the saturation point by 7% by mass!.
-This illustrates a dangerous positive feedback - raise temperatures by adding CO2 which can't be diffused into the ocean fast enough, thereby evaporating more water and raising the average absolute humidity, which raises greenhouse warming due to water vapor.
+Warm the air by only 1 degree C and you raise the saturation point by fully 7% by mass!
+This illustrates a dangerous positive feedback - raise temperatures by adding CO2 which can't be diffused into the ocean or ground fast enough, thereby evaporating more water and raising the average absolute humidity, which raises greenhouse warming due to water vapor.
 As of 2012, the average global humidity has gone up 4% in the past 35 years.
-So rising CO2 levels are the ultimate culprit, even when some of the additional greenhouse heating of the earth is due to water vapor.
-(Richard Lindzen would have you believe otherwise, but well-supported theory, climate modelling, and actual observations all show clearly that he's wrong.
-More on that below).
+And rising CO2 levels are the ultimate culprit, even when some of the additional greenhouse heating of the earth is due to water vapor.

 CO2 levels have been measured with high precision.
 Note even the seasonal variance as northern hemisphere spring vegetation pulls CO2 out of the atmosphere, and reverse in fall and winter.
 Note too how levels are not just rising, they're accelerating as the Third World rapidly industrializes.